pocket-id/website/docs/client-examples/linkding.md

    https://linkding.example.com/oidc/callback/
    ```

+   Or leave blank to autofill on first login.

 4. **Copy Credentials:**
    Copy the Client ID and Client Secret provided by Pocket ID for use in Linkding.